 If possible, it’s best to bring in your jewelry several days in advance of the appraiser’s visit.
 This allows our team to walk you through the process ahead of time, explain the costs, and clean & check your items before Joel’s arrival so he can get started as soon as he gets to the store!
 (If you still have documentation such as receipts, grading reports, or warranties, also bring them when you drop off your jewelry in advance).

 Then during the Von Hasle appraisal process, Joel (an Independent Certified Gemologist Appraiser and Chair of the American Gem Society Appraisal Standards Committee) will treat your jewelry, diamonds or gemstones to a very detailed inspection that averages 15 pages full of thorough photos, details, and education.
-Appraisal fees start at $125 per piece, and depending on his workload, your appraisal may be ready later on the same day of Joel's visit.
+Appraisal fees are $130 per piece, and depending on his workload, your appraisal may be ready later on the same day of Joel's visit.

 Two primary reasons: insurability and curiosity.
 Most insurance companies require current appraisals (usually less than 2 years) to have the pieces individually scheduled on your policy.
 Sometimes, the receipt from where you purchased the items may be sufficient, but remember, the more detailed and accurate your appraisal is, the more detailed and accurate your replacement will be should you suffer a loss.
 And then sometimes you’re just curious how much your jewelry is worth.
 Maybe because you’re looking to sell it, or because you’re curious how it may have changed in value over the years.
 Regardless of your reason, having your jewelry appraised should be on your radar every few years, and our partner Joel Hassler is one of the best in America.